-- In-patient prescribing of CDs is recorded on the Medicines Administration Record (MAR) or in-patient sheet in accordance with local policies - CDs for patients being discharged are written on locally approved To-Take-Out (TTO) sheets. - Out-patient prescribing must be on an FP10PCD - Out-patient prescribing by supplementary prescribers is on the relevant FP10SS form

-You must only prescribe CDs at the time of clinical need and you must not prescribe more than is needed for the immediate clinical need, and in any event for no more than a 30 day supply.

-You should note that the validity of prescriptions for Schedule 2, 3 and 4 CDs is 28 days.

-You may use computer-generated prescriptions for controlled drugs, providing the necessary software is in place and that there is an audit trail of your prescribing practice.
+- in-patient prescribing of CDs is recorded on the Medicines Administration Record (MAR) or in-patient sheet in accordance with local policies - CDs for patients being discharged are written on locally approved To-Take-Out (TTO) sheets - out-patient prescribing must be on an FP10PCD form - out-patient prescribing by supplementary prescribers is on the relevant FP10SS form. - 25.10 You must only prescribe CDs at the time of clinical need and you must not prescribe more than is needed for the immediate clinical need, and in any event for no more than a 30 day supply.
+You must remember that the validity of prescriptions for Schedule 2, 3 and 4 CDs is 28 days. - 25.11 You may use computer-generated prescriptions for controlled drugs, providing the necessary software is in place and that there is an audit trail of your prescribing practice.
 Your signature must be hand-written.
-Where patient sticky-labels are used they must be tamper evident labels and you must sign or initial over the sticky label to indicate that the sticky label relates to the patient for whom your prescription is intended.

-If any part of your prescription for a CD is hand-written, you must write it yourself and not ask any other person to write all or part of the prescription for you.

-All private CD prescribers require a separate 6 digit prescriber code for private CD prescriptions (this is different to your unique NHS prescriber code).
+Where patient sticky-labels are used they must be tamper-evident labels and you must sign or initial over the sticky label to indicate that the sticky label relates to the patient for whom your prescription is intended. - 25.12 If any part of your prescription for a CD is hand-written, you must write it yourself and not ask any other person to write all or part of the prescription for you. - 25.13 All private CD prescribers require a separate 6 digit prescriber code for private CD prescriptions (this is different to your unique NHS prescriber code).
 This ensures that there is a clear separation between NHS and private CD prescribing and if you prescribe in both NHS and private settings you must keep your two prescriber codes separate.

-26. Practice Guidance 26: Simultaneous Prescribing and Administration
+Practice Guidance 26: Simultaneous prescribing and administration

-Prescribing and/or supply followed by simultaneous administration of a medicine to the patient create the opportunity for errors to occur.
-If you prescribe for a patient, where possible a pharmacist should supply the medicine to the patient prior to administration.

-Simultaneous prescribing and administration should be undertaken only in exceptional and rare circumstances and only if it is in the patient's best interests.
+- 26.1 Prescribing and/or supply followed by simultaneous administration of a medicine to the patient create the opportunity for errors to occur.
+If you prescribe for a patient, where possible a pharmacist should supply the medicine to the patient prior to administration. - 26.2 Simultaneous prescribing and administration should be undertaken only in exceptional and rare circumstances and only if it is in the patient's best interests.
 You should ensure wherever possible that a second person checks that your prescription is what is administered to the patient.
 The second "checker" need not be a prescriber or registered health-professional themselves but should be able to verify that the correct medicine is being supplied to the patient.